Tornadoes of 2025: July 27–28 (United States)

-High-end EF2 damage to a home near Watertown.
+High-end EF2 damage to a home near Watertown, South Dakota.

 Back-to-back days of tornado activity focused over South Dakota.
-On July 27, a strong, photogenic tornado occurred west of Watertown.
+On July 27, a strong tornado occurred west of Watertown.
 The tornado inflicted significant damage to a farmstead where a garage was swept from its foundation, and the main residence had only interior walls left standing.
 Significant tree damage was also observed.
 The next day on July 28, an isolated supercell produced three separate tornadoes in Gregory County.
 The strongest of them was an EF2 tornado that broke wooden power poles and inflicted major damage to a single-family residence and two nearby outbuildings.
 The tornado lifted just before entering the city of Bonesteel.